ihmeuw/pseudopeople/docs/source/noise/index.rst

     - Using 'Mr' rather than actual first name
   * - Numeric miswriting
     - ``write_wrong_digits``
-    - Listing incorrect date of birth
+    - Writing "2022" instead of "2002" in your date of birth
   * - Age miswriting
     - ``misreport_age``
     - Listing incorrect age